dmwm/CMSKubernetes/docker/README.md

 With this file we can build our docker image as following:
 ```
+# the build.sh script is a wrapper around docker commands, so it is your
+# choice either to use build.sh script or use docker commands directly,
+# see examples below

 # By default build.sh will build docker images to all cmsweb services
 # and upload them to cmssw repository.
 But you can specify your set of packages
 build.sh "pkg1 pkg2"